-×No
+×N0

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-17 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ('climate change mitigation') and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
-The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214 environmentally sustainable not take into sustainable economic activities under the EU Taxonomy.
+&lt;sup>17 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ('climate change mitigation') and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214 yet available ad among others have greenhouse gas emission levels corresponding to the are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2023.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+To comply with the EU Taxonomy the criteria fo fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2023.For nuclear energy, the criteria include comprehensive safety and waste management rules sustainable investment objective.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas corresponding to the investments that do account the criteria for environmentally
+Enabling activities directly enable other activities to make a substantial contribution to an environmental obiective.
+Transitional activities are activities for which low-carbon alternatives are not product attains the expected that the proportion of EU Taxonomy aligned investments will increase.